 Who should I ask to write my letters of recommendation?

-We prefer to see letters from professors, lecturers, or teaching assistants who have had significant exposure to your academic work.
-It is important to choose your recommenders carefully.
+We prefer to see at least one letter of recommendation from a professor, lecturer, or teaching assistant who has had significant exposure to your academic work.
+Choose your recommenders carefully.
 Ask recommenders who will have positive things to say about you as a student, and who know your work product and skill set well enough to write a detailed, substantive letter.

 What should I avoid in choosing recommenders?

 Do not ask a politician, public figure, judge, or alumnus based on their name and title alone.
-It is not necessary to have a letter from an attorney.
+You do not need a letter from an attorney.
 Choosing a recommender solely on that basis usually does not result in a helpful recommendation.
 The most important thing about a recommendation is the content, not the title or stature of the writer.
-We would also encourage you to avoid submitting recommendations from family members or friends.
+We also encourage you to avoid submitting recommendations from family members or friends.

 What should my letters of recommendation say?

-Your recommendations should describe your academic qualifications, intellectual ability, and strengths as a student.
-This includes intellectual curiosity, research and writing ability, analytical skills, motivation, work ethic, and capacity to think critically and challenge yourself.
+Your recommendations should describe your academic qualifications, intellectual ability, and strengths as a student or professional.
+This includes information about your intellectual curiosity, research and writing ability, analytical skills, motivation, work ethic, and capacity to think critically and challenge yourself.
 Personal characteristics such as maturity, professionalism, leadership potential, and ability to work with others are also relevant.